Supportive Housing for Persons with Disabilities (14.181)

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-This program is excluded from coverage under OMB Circular No. A-110.
-A Notice of Funding Availability is published in the Federal Register each fiscal year announcing the availability of funds to HUD Field Offices.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+A Notice of Funding Availability is published on Grants.gov each fiscal year announcing the availability of funds to specified allocation areas.
 Applicants must submit a Request for a Fund Reservation, using Form HUD-92016-CA, Section 811 application for capital advance, in response to the Notice of Fund Availability (or a Funding Notification issued by the local HUD Field Office).
 The application for capital advance is used to determine the eligibility of the applicant and proposed project as well as the acceptability of the site and market, correctness of zoning and the effect on environment.
-All applicantions must be submitted via www.grant.gov.
+All applications must be submitted via www.grants.gov.

 Award Procedure

-Applications are reviewed and selected for funding within the funding allocation of the particular HUD Field Office.
+Applications are reviewed and selected for awards that meet the funding opportunity criteria.
 Those selected for funding must meet basic program requirements including, but not limited to: eligibility as a nonprofit entity, eligibility as a for-profit limited partnership with nonprofit entity as the sole general partner for mixed-finance projects, financial commitment and prior experience in housing or related service activities.
-The request for Capital Advance Financing, using Form HUD-92013 is reviewed to update the determination of acceptability of project site and market, correctness of zoning, and the effect on environment as well as to determine the value of site, total development cost, and financial feasibility.
+The request for Capital Advance Financing is reviewed to update the determination of acceptability of project site and market, correctness of zoning, and the effect on environment as well as to determine the value of site, total development cost, and financial feasibility.

 Deadlines